 What now?

-There are no reasons for WHY this happened and worse yet there are no easy solutions to HOW to help people still suffering and that will continue to suffer.
+for WHY this happened and worse yet there are no easy solutions to HOW to help

 But things are getting better.
 Volunteers that were sent home because of the typhoon are now starting to return and although some of them have to receive new sites many are going back to their original ones.
 Staff from Peace Corps have also visited the areas of Tacloban and a resource volunteer has also gone to help with the recovery process...